← All explorations

 Design Principles

 1. The pennant is grammar, not decoration.
-Every spatial ratio, section marker, and classification signal derives from the pennant geometry.
-Remove it and the system loses its logic, not just its logo.
+If the pennant is removed, the system should lose structure, not just branding.

 Display type DM Serif Display — titles only